MRX Class Rules

 c) VANG SHEETING; Vang sheeting shall not be effected through the use of a winch attached to the vang or any rope attached to the vang.

 Poling out of head sails (#1 and #2 genoas) to windward is permitted when spinnakers cannot be carried.
-Poling to leeward is permitted, provided it is not a class racing event (ie permitted in rum racing where MRXs are in a mixed fleet).
+Poling to leeward is prohibited.

-The owner/hirer shall NOT modify any equipment set up on the MRX by (for example) omitting purchases from system, removing fittings or modifying or adding fittings.
+The owner/hirer shall NOT modify any equipment set up on the MRX by (for example) omitting purchases from system, rerouting of control lines or sheets, removing fittings or modifying or adding fittings.
 The MRX yacht shall be sailed in the form it is supplied in.
 Any modification of equipment is subject to protest.

 Owner/hirer is required to take proper care of the yacht during their use.
 The yacht is to be returned in a clean condition.
 The Owner/hirer is required to report any damage to yacht to MRX Yachting within 24 hoursof return (including pre-existing damage).
 Owner/hirer is liable to pay anycost to clean and repair the yacht, which is not covered by insurance.
 Discretion as to insurance claims rests with MRX Yachting.